 This casting rod has engineered the next generation of TC4 construction.
 It is excellent for bottom fishing, and it gives you the pulling power of TC4 with little weight and improved sensitivity.
 In addition, the rod has been designed to be used with the deadly Shimano Butterfly jigs.

-This is one of the most popular rods in the market.
-The rod has Fuji Aluminum oxide guides that provides long-lasting durability and decreases line wear, ensuring better corrosion resistance and heat dissipation.
+The rod comes with high speed and high power reels making your bottom fishing experiences unforgettable.
+The rod also comes with Fuji Aluminum oxide guides that provides long-lasting durability and decreases line wear, ensuring better corrosion resistance and heat dissipation.

 - This rod comes with EVA grip foam rubbers that enhance your comfort